Mastercard/flow/assert/assert-core/README.md

 Using a report as the source of data for assertion is likely to be more efficient than exercising the actual system, and is obviously far more convenient if the system is difficult to reliably access.

 Set the `mctf.replay=path/to/report_directory` system property to activate replay mode - the specified report will be used as the source of observed behaviour rather than the actual system.
-Setting `mctf.reply=latest` will cause the most recently-generated report in the `mctf` artifact directory to be replayed.
+Setting `mctf.replay=latest` will cause the most recently-generated report in the `mctf` artifact directory to be replayed.

 In your tests you can check the value of `Replay.isActive()` to detect if replay mode is active.
 This allows you to avoid doing initialisation and teardown operations that are only relevant if you're testing against the actual system.